-The Italian Code of Civil Procedure provides for different kinds of interim measures, which can also apply to product liability case.
-In general, parties may apply for an interim measure both ante causam (ie, before ordinary proceedings) and during the proceedings to ensure that their rights are not affected by the duration of the proceedings.
-For example, parties may apply to a court asking for a seizure over movable or immovable assets; for a measure of preventive investigation, which can be issued to ensure evidence-gathering when there is the risk that this evidence becomes unavailable in the future; or for any urgent measure that may be needed from time to time, based on a case-by-case analysis.
-The court releases the interim measure if the applicant proves that his or her claims will likely be admitted at the end of the proceedings and that there is the actual risk that the right he or she wants to safeguard might be irreparably undermined by the duration of the proceedings.
+The Italian Code of Civil Procedure provides for different kinds of interim measures, which can also apply to product liability cases.
+In general, the parties may apply for an interim measure both ante causam (ie, before ordinary proceedings) and during the proceedings to ensure that their rights are not affected by the duration of the proceedings.
+For example, the parties may apply to a court asking for a seizure over movable or immovable assets; for a measure of preventive investigation, which can be issued to ensure evidence-gathering when there is the risk that this evidence becomes unavailable in the future; or for any urgent measure that may be needed from time to time, based on a case-by-case analysis.
+The court releases the interim measure if the applicant proves that his or her claims will likely be admitted at the end of the proceedings and that there is an actual risk that the right he or she wants to safeguard might be irreparably undermined by the duration of the proceedings.

-With regard to other forms of non-monetary relief, the Consumer Code provides for a specific action aimed at safeguarding the interests of the consumers (eg, inhibitory action).
-Consumers' associations are entitled to take action to protect the collective interests of consumers and users by applying to the court asking:
+With regard to other forms of non-monetary relief, Italian law provides for a specific action aimed at safeguarding the interests of consumers (eg, inhibitory action).
+Accordingly, consumers and consumers' associations are entitled to take action to protect the collective interests of consumers and users by applying to the court and asking it to:

-- to prohibit acts and conduct that are detrimental for the interests of consumers and users; - to take appropriate measures to correct or eliminate the harmful effects of the infringements established; and - to order the publication of the measure in one or more national or local newspapers where publicity for the measure may help to correct or eliminate the effects of the infringements established.
+- prohibit acts and conduct that are detrimental for the interests of consumers and users; - take appropriate measures to correct or eliminate the harmful effects of the infringements established; and - order the publication of the measure in one or more national or local newspapers where publicity for the measure may help to correct or eliminate the effects of the infringements established.

-Moreover, with reference to agreements concluded between consumers and professionals, consumers' associations may apply to a court asking to prohibit the use of the general terms and conditions included therein, when these terms and conditions are considered to be detrimental for the interests of the consumers.
+Moreover, with reference to agreements concluded between consumers and professionals, consumers' associations may apply to a court asking to prohibit the use of the general terms and conditions included therein if these terms and conditions are considered to be detrimental to the interests of consumers.
 Before applying to a court, consumers' associations may initiate a conciliation procedure to settle the dispute.